To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 - DPI Prevention: Deep packet inspection (DPI) prevention tools allow your VPN use to be hidden and undetected, even by deep packet inspection and other firewalls that can block VPN use.
 DPI prevention unblocks 3rd-party app restrictions so you can gain permanent access no matter your location.

 There are several VPN protocols that secure your data transport over a public network, and each protocol varies in how it keeps your data secure.
 Here’s a breakdown of the different protocol types.

 - IP security (IPSec) uses either tunneling or transport mode to encrypt data traffic in a VPN.
 The transport mode encrypts only the message within the data packet (also referred to as the payload).
 Tunneling encrypts the entire data packet.
 People use IPsec, often called a “security overlay,” as a security layer for other protocols.

 - Secure Sockets Layer (SSL) and Transport Layer Security (TLS) use cryptography to secure data transport over the Internet.
 SSL and TLS authentification require the same network parameters between remote clients and servers.
-With SSL and TLS you need a certified, crypted key to make a secure connection.
+With SSL and TLS, you need a certified, encrypted key to make a secure connection.

 - Point-To-Point Tunneling Protocol (PPTP) uses tunneling to connect a remote client to a private server.
 PPTP is one of the most popular VPN protocols because its configuration and maintenance are straightforward and because it’s included with Windows.
 PPTP doesn’t require a key.